sabpdo/portfolio-sabpdo/docs/assignments/assignment4.md

     action: Record -> one String
     user: Record -> one User
     records: __set__ Record
+    automatic_tracked_actions: __set__ Action

 This was previously "Tracking" in A3, but I re-named it to "Recording" to make it more clear.
+Recording in my app allows for the functionality for both (1) allowing a user to manually record their own actions (any action) and (2) to automatically record/track messaging & posting information if needed.

+The second functionality is uses automatic_tracked_actions to see which actions we are automatically tracking.
+The default is to not track neither "Messaging" nor "Posting" unless enabled.

 ### Concept 7: